jasminecronin/intro-to-cs-I/README.md

 * A human player and a trained AI player.
 To play this, the AI first plays 100,000 practice games with another AI.
 Each AI records a probability table to tell them the move with the greatest chance of winning the game given the current number of nuts on the table.

 This game is text-based and played from the console.

+### Assignment 4 - The Object of the Game

+A Rush Hour clone, playable in a text-based or graphical version.
+The folder contains a readme with details for operation.
+5 sample game setup files are provided and playable.